beetrootpaul/dart-07/README.md

 To update the sprite sheet of, for example, mission 1:

-- edit `spritesheet_mission_1.aseprite` in Aseprite (please remember you have to use official standard 16 PICO-8 colours si they will match on import)
+- edit `graphics/spritesheet_mission_1.aseprite` in Aseprite (please remember you have to use official standard 16 PICO-8 colours so they will match on import)
 - export to PNG with scale 100%
-- load cart and run `import graphics/spritesheet_mission_1.png` or `import shmup/graphics/spritesheet_mission_1.png` (
+- load cart and run `import graphics/spritesheet_mission_1.png` or `import dart-07/graphics/spritesheet_mission_1.png` (
   depends on what your current working directory is)